ruby-rdf/rdf-rdfa/README.markdown

 #### Property chaining
 If used without @rel, but with @typeof and a resource attribute, @property will cause chaining to another object just like @rel.
 The effect of this and other changes is to allow pretty much all RDFa to be marked up using just @property; @rel/@rev is no longer required.
 Although, @rel and @rev have useful features that @property does not, so it's worth keeping them in your toolkit.

+#### Support for HTML5 `time` element
+The `time` element allows the creation of a datatyped-literal based on the lexical scope of either the ``@datetime`` attribute, or the element content.
+We parse it according to xsd:date, xsd:time, xsd:dateTime, xsd:gYear, xsd:gYearMonth, and xsd:duration.
+If it matches none of these, a plain literal is emitted.

+The `time` element is described in the WHATWG version of the [HTML5 spec](http://www.whatwg.org/specs/web-apps/current-work/multipage/text-level-semantics.html#the-time-element).
+This is related to [RDFa ISSUE-97](http://www.w3.org/2010/02/rdfa/track/issues/97).

 ## Usage

 ### Reading RDF data in the RDFa format